 Simple Grayscale Drawing Digitization

 This is a quick guide for digitizing pencil or ink drawings using a phone camera and GIMP.
-The goal is to produce a clean grayscale image with a white or transparent background from a hand-drawn original, suitable for digital use.
+The goal is to convert a hand-drawn original into a clean grayscale or vector image for digital use.

 1. Capture the Drawing